What Is a Good Business Credit Score?

 Your business credit rating is important because it can help your business succeed.
 Here are some of the biggest benefits to boosting your business credit.

 It may be easier to get approved for financing.
-When business loan providers and investors think your business is high risk, your options for business financing may be limited.
+When business loan providers and investors think your business is high risk due to bad credit, your options for business financing may be limited.
 A good business credit score can help you get approved for business funding with lower interest rates and better payment terms.

 It could get you better deals from your vendors.
 Establishing tradelines with vendors and suppliers is a good way to improve your cash flow and increase your purchasing power.
 A good credit score shows vendors that you pay your bills on time, meaning they may be open to increasing your available credit or offering more favorable terms.